techmania-team/techmania-docs/English/Theme/Introduction.md

 At runtime, after TECHMANIA finishes its boot sequence and loads the theme, it will:

 - Display the UXML document in `Assets/UI/MainTree.uxml`
-  - This document will be accessible from your script as `tm.root`
+  - The root VisualElement will be accessible from your script as `tm.root`
 - Execute the Lua script in `Assets/UI/MainScript.txt`
   - This is the only time that TECHMANIA proactively executes scripts in a theme; all other script execution will be based on events.
 Your script should set up all necessary event handlers on this initial execution.
   - You can spread your script across multiple files and call `tm.ExecuteScript` from `MainScript.txt`.